-Figure 1 examines how a case's salience further exacerbates the effect of a justice's ideological proximity to the state or local policy implicated the case.
-The solid line indicates the change in the predicted probability of observing a justice cast a vote in favor of states' rights in a salient case as a justice becomes more ideologically proximate to the state or local policy, as compared to a non-salient case.
-Significance levels are denoted by the 95% confidence intervals drawn around this line.
+Figure 1 examines how a case's salience further exacerbates the effect of a justice's ideological proximity to the state or local policy involved in the case.
+The solid line indicates the change in the predicted probability of observing a justice vote in favor of states' rights in a salient case as a justice becomes more ideologically proximate to the state or local policy, as compared to a non-salient case.
+Significance levels are denoted by the 95 percent confidence intervals drawn around this line.
 The marginal effect is significant whenever the upper and lower bounds of the confidence intervals are both below (or above) the zero line.
 Consistent with my hypothesis, justices who are ideologically distant from the state or local policy are especially likely to vote against that policy in salient cases.
 To more lucidly illustrate this point, consider the following scenario.
-When the state policy is conservative in direction, and the justice is very liberal, and the case is salient, that justice is 10% more likely to vote against the state policy, compared to a non-salient case.
+When a state policy is conservative in direction, and the justice is very liberal, and the case is salient, that justice is 10 percent more likely to vote against the state policy, compared to a non-salient case.
 Interestingly, this effect only holds for justices whose ideologies are relatively strong.
 For the more moderate justices on the Court, whose ideological distance to the policy at issue are within 4 points, a case's salience does not further enhance their likelihood of supporting or opposing the states' rights position.
-Thus, taken as a whole, Table 1 illustrates strong support for the attitudinal model of judicial decision making in federalism cases.
-Conservative justices are more likely than their liberal counterparts to endorse state and local policies, and this particularly true if the state policy at issue is ideologically proximate to the justices' political preferences.
+This indicates that there are considerable differences between salient and non-salient cases: in relatively insignificant cases, in which legal issues tend to uncontroversial, extremist justices rely less on their attitudes in their decision making, while attitudinal behavior is especially enhanced in cases that have broad ramifications for the political system at large.
+Taken as a whole, Table 1 illustrates strong support for the attitudinal model of judicial decision making in federalism cases.
+Conservative justices are more likely than their liberal counterparts to endorse state and local policies, and this proves particularly true if the state policy at issue is ideologically proximate to the justices' political preferences.
 Further, those justices who are ideologically distant from state policies are not only more likely to endorse the pro-federal government position, but are particularly likely to do so in salient cases.